Yossi Benayoun: Chelsea

-Benayoun signed for Chelsea on 2 July 2010, agreeing on a three-year deal, and keeping him with the Stamford Bridge club until summer 2013.
+Benayoun signed for Chelsea on 2 July 2010, agreeing on a three-year deal, and keeping him at Stamford Bridge until summer 2013.
 Both clubs agreed on a fee of reported £5.5 million for the transfer of the Israeli winger's services.
 He said, in a statement to the club's official website, "I am very excited to come to a club like Chelsea, it is a big club and I think it is a dream for every player.
 Hopefully we will be successful."

 Benayoun made his debut against Eintracht Frankfurt in a pre-season friendly before making his first competitive appearance on 8 August in a 3–1 loss against Manchester United in the 2010 FA Community Shield, by coming on for left-winger Florent Malouda in the 72nd minute.
 On 21 August, Benayoun scored his first league goal in the 93rd minute for Chelsea in a 6–0 thrashing of Wigan Athletic at the DW Stadium in Wigan, Greater Manchester.

 On 22 September, Benayoun ruptured his achilles during Chelsea's 4–3 League Cup loss against Newcastle United.
 Benayoun fully recovered from this injury and was played in the second half against Wigan Athletic on 9 April 2011.

 On 26 August 2011, Benayoun offered Juan Mata his number 10 shirt.
 Benayoun said: "I decided to give Mata the number 10 – his favourite.
 For me it's just a number, not my lucky 15."
 (Florent Malouda wore number 15 at the time.)
 Mata wore the shirt for Valencia and while skippering Spain's Under 21s in the summer and expressed his gratitude to Benayoun.
 "It is a very important number to me so I'm pleased to be wearing it.
 I want to thank Yossi," he said.

 During the 2011 Tour of Asia, in the friendly game against the Malaysia XI team, Benayoun suffered repeated booing from the Malaysian crowd each time he touched the ball.
 It was reported that "The occasion was soured by the repeated jeering of Israel midfielder Benayoun by the 85,000-strong crowd ..." another source reported that "Muslim-majority Malaysia is a staunch supporter of the Palestinians and has no diplomatic ties with Israel.
 The midfielder was jeered throughout his appearance for the first half of the friendly."